toptal/picasso/.changeset/nervous-chicken-trade.md

 ### ShowMore

-- the `onToggle` callback has a new state as a parameter
+- add a new state as a parameter to `onToggle` callback

 ```diff
 <ShowMore